SSobol77/Sway-pad/README.md

 <br>

-## 🧩 DevOps Linters Integration for SwayPad
+## 🧩 DevOps Linters Integration for Sway-Pad

 This repository provides a plugin module `lint_devops.py` to integrate fast and modern linters for DevOps and infrastructure-as-code files into the SwayPad text editor.
 It enables automatic linting of Python, Bash, YAML, Dockerfiles, Terraform, Kubernetes, GitHub Actions, Ansible, Jsonnet, Lua, Nix, TOML, Go, C, and Rust files.